Antispasmodics vs. Painkillers: What's the Difference and When to Take Them

 All NSAIDs may cause:

-• kidney related side effects, such as salt and water retention
+• Kidney-related side effects, such as salt and water retention, kidney damage

 • cardiovascular side effects, including hypertension, bruising and bleeding more easily